Find Affordable College Courses

 San Francisco, CA

 California College of the Arts came in at #9 in this year’s edition of the Best Communications Technology/Support Schools in California ranking.
-Located in the city of San Francisco, California College of the Arts is a private not-for-profit college with a small student population.
+Located in the large city of San Francisco, California College of the Arts is a private not-for-profit school with a small student population.

 On average, communications technologies and support graduates from California College of the Arts take out $26,899 in student loans while working on their degree.
 This translates to an average monthly loan payment of $292, based on a 10-year repayment plan.